×

 • Should I keep an eye out for complications?

-Who to consult for Gilbert’s Syndrome?
+Who to Consult for Gilbert’s Syndrome?

-Gastroenterologists will help you diagnose gilbert syndrome.
+Gastroenterologists will help you diagnose Gilbert syndrome.

-Is Gilbert’s syndrome severe?
+1. Is Gilbert’s syndrome severe?

 Gilbert’s syndrome is a lifelong condition.
 However, since it does not endanger health, bring about problems, or increase the risk of liver disease, it is not a condition that needs to be treated.
 In addition, jaundice episodes and accompanying symptoms are often transient and eventually disappear.